aberamseyer/personal-site/src/content/blog/digital-asset-management.md

 This was not merely the photographer's dumping ground for their SD card, but moreso it even served as a solution to any future project's blob storage needs.

-A html widget snipped was designed to be embeddable in future (and existing) applications that would allow them to not have any concerns about their file storage.
+A html widget was designed to be embeddable in future (and existing) applications that would allow them to not have any concerns about their file storage.

 A custom context menu with various file operations.
 It's incredible how large the scope is for [what we demand in a file browser](https://en.wikipedia.org/wiki/File_Explorer#Extensibility):
 ![Wikipedia scope creep](/features.png)